ewanleith/Personal-Twitter-Archive/README.md

 	cd server
 	node pta_server.js &
 	cd ../client

-Edit the pta.js file to contain your username
+Edit the pta.js file to contain your username then run

 	node pta.js &

 However, note that github tarballs **do not contain submodules**, so